Guided Meta-Policy Search: Guided Meta-Policy Search

-The first phase of our algorithm entails learning policies for each of the meta-training tasks.
-The simplest approach is to simply learn a separate policy for each task from scratch.
-This can already improve over standard meta-RL, since we can employ efficient off-policy reinforcement learning algorithms that are faster than current meta-RL methods, which are typically on-policy~\cite{Finn2017,duan2016rl}.
+\textbf{Expert Policy Optimization.~} The first phase of GMPS entails learning policies for each meta-training task.
+The simplest approach is to learn a separate policy for each task from scratch.
+This can already improve over standard meta-RL, since we can employ efficient off-policy reinforcement learning algorithms.
 We can improve the efficiency of this approach by employing a \emph{contextual} policy to represent the experts, which simultaneously uses data from all of the tasks.
 We can express such a policy as $\pi_\theta(\action_t | \state_t, \omega)$, where $\omega$ represents the task context.
-This context can be any piece of information that uniquely identifies the task, such as a goal position or even the task index.
 Crucially, the context only needs to be known during \emph{meta-training} -- the end result of our algorithm, after the second phase, still uses raw task rewards without knowledge of the context at meta-test time.
-In our experiments, we employ this approach, together with soft-actor critic (SAC)~\cite{haarnoja2018soft}, an efficient off-policy RL method.
+In our experiments, we employ this approach, together with soft-actor critic (SAC)~\citep{haarnoja2018soft}, an efficient off-policy RL method.

-In settings where it is easy and intuitive for a human to provide demonstrations, we can also use demonstration roll-outs and omit the latter data aggregation iterations, requiring on-policy data for only the inner loop.
-Finally, we can incorporate extra information during meta-training that is unavailable at meta-test time, such as knowledge of the state or better shaped rewards.
-The former has been explored before in the context of single-task RL~\cite{levine2016end,pinto2017asymmetric}, while the latter has been studied for methods that learn exploration strategies for sparse rewards using dense rewards for meta-training~\cite{maesn}.
+For training the experts, we can also incorporate extra information during meta-training that is unavailable at meta-test time, such as knowledge of the state or better shaped rewards, when available.
+The former has been explored in single-task RL settings~\citep{levine2016end,pinto2017asymmetric}, while the latter has been studied for on-policy meta-RL settings~\citep{maesn}.